What “…Where was I?” Is (and Why I’m Writing About It)

 • Cost: Free.
 If I ever add a paid tier, it will be for extras like deep dives or books in progress.
 The main work will stay open.

 • Comments: Open.
 I moderate for tone.
 Disagreement is fine.
-Performative snark is not.
+Kindness welcome.

 Who this is for: